Welcome to Crag House Farm an 18th century Grade ll listed Yorkshire Longhouse and barns built by Quakers William and Mary Hartas in 1770.

 First finished in 1798 by William and Mary Hartas, Beacon View started life as a cow byre.
 In the 19th century the arched extension was added for cart access with living quarters for farm hands above.
 After its initial use as a cow byre the barn continued to be used for farm equipment storage with the addition of a milling machine which can still be seen in the covered yard (BBQ area).
 The Barn is one of only two buildings in the dale to have a Westmoorland slate roof, the other being St Hilda’s church.
 In the latter half of the last century we had the ailing roof restored allowing the barn to once again return to housing animals.
 A careful eye may be able to pick out the clues to its past uses.

 There is no date stone on this barn but it is believed to be older than Beacon View.
 Built into the side of the hill like the farmhouse, there are several different floor heights throughout Dale View.
 With ancient cruck beams, a Weavers window and a wonderful old sandstone ‘standing stone’ giving support at the centre of the building, Dale View is quirky and appealing.

 Danny and Liz

-After the family left home and the ponies retired it was time to find a new job for the barns.
+After the boys left home and the ponies retired it was time to find a new job for the barns.
 It took us several years, a lot of discussion and planning negotiations with the North York Moors National Park Authority, Listed building planners, bat surveys, hair tearing and tears! but at last in 2010 local builder and craftsman Philip Stonehouse with his team were able to continue the evolution of these Yorkshire sandstone barns to their next life.
 Beacon View Barn was completed in 2011 and Dale View in 2014.
 Both barns welcome you to be part of their history.